 To prepare the stuffed pasta shells, start with the sauce.
 Peel and chop the onion in the mixer (1-2), or cut it finely with a knife.
 Then pour it into a saucepan together with a drizzle of oil 3 and turn the heat on.

-Let cook for about ten minutes over a low heat, then add the tomato puree 4, rinse the jar by pouring the remaining tomato into the pan.
+Cook for about ten minutes over low heat, then add the tomato puree 4.
 Add the salt, let it cook covered with the lid 5, for at least 45 minutes.
 The sauce should not be too dry, or you can add a little water to adjust the consistency.
-In the meantime, take the mozzarella and make 6-7 thin slices, the rest cut into small cubes 6.
+In the meantime, cut the mozzarella and make 6-7 thin slices and the rest of it into small cubes 6.
 Put in a colander and let it drain.

-Then start cooking the meat: add a drizzle of oil and a clove of garlic to another pan, leave to flavor for a few minutes over medium heat and then add the meat, both beef 7 and pork 8.
+Then start to prepare the meat: add a drizzle of oil and a clove of garlic to another pan, leave to flavor for a few minutes over medium heat and then add the beef 7 and pork 8.
 Turn up the flame and brown for about ten minutes until the bottom is dry, stirring often so it does not burn.
-Put a pot full of water on the stove, this will be used to cook the pasta.
+Put a pot full of water on the burner which will be used to cook the pasta.
 When it comes to a boil, salt it.
 Once the meat sauce is dry, remove the garlic clove 9.

 It's time to cook the pasta in the boiling salted water 13.
 Take care to drain it exactly halfway through the cooking time indicated on the package.
-Then put it back in the pan, pour a little oil 14 on it and stir, taking care not to break the shells.
-Pour onto a tray and let it cool down 15.
+Then put the pasta back in the pan, pour a little oil 14 on it and stir, taking care not to break the shells.
+Pour onto a tray to cool 15.